- Home

 5. Hyde Park Winter Wonderland, London

-Everything here is scaled up: you can skate on the UK’s largest outdoor ice-skating rink and admire London’s iconic skyline from the 70-metre Giant Wheel – which is the tallest transportable wheel in the world.
+Everything here is scaled up: you can skate on the UK’s largest outdoor ice-skating rink and admire London’s iconic skyline from the 70-metre Giant Wheel – the world’s tallest transportable wheel.

-If you’re looking to pick up some unique gifts or traditional Christmas decorations, you’re sure to find some goodies while browsing the Bavarian-style wooden chalet stalls, which are beautifully lit up – and if you get peckish, there are all kinds of culinary delights to feast upon.
+If you’re looking to pick up some unique gifts or traditional Christmas decorations, you’re sure to find some goodies in the Bavarian-style wooden chalet stalls, which are beautifully illuminated.
+And, if you get peckish, there are all kinds of culinary delights to feast on.

 Once you’ve done your shopping, you can stroll through the Magical Ice Kingdom, where you can admire over 500 tonnes of glistening ice sculptures.